xDaryamo/puccini/puccini-tosca/README.md

 ### Errors and Debugging

+If TOSCA compilation or parsing fails it will emit a colorful problem report to stderr and exit with code 1.
+You can use the `--quiet/-q` to avoid output if all you want to do is check for success.

-Logs are written to stderr (with colors) by default Use `--log/-l` to output to a file (without colors).
+Logs are written to stderr (with colors) by default.
+Use `--log/-l` to output to a file (without colors).
 Use `--verbose/-v` to add log verbosity.
 This can be used twice for maximum verbosity:
 `-vv`.

-If TOSCA compilation or parsing fails it will emit a colorful problem report to stderr and exit with code 1.
-You can use the `--quiet/-q` switch if all you want to do is check for success.
+A simple trick for if you just want to see the logs on the console: just redirect stdout to `/dev/null` (stderr will still be present):

+    puccini-tosca compile service.yaml -vv > /dev/null

 `compile`